How to Highlight Cells in Excel Based on Value (9 Methods)

 Highlight Cells Based on Value

-We can also highlight cells by matching multiple criteria with the cells’ values.
-Suppose, we want to find out the names of the salesmen who operate in New Orleans and sold more than 60 units every month of the first quarter.
+Suppose we want to find out the names of the salesmen who operate in New Orleans and sell more than 60 units every month of the first quarter.

 formatting